 For backyard vegetable gardening in raised beds and pots, I fill the gardens right up, with the goal being that little-to-no soil will show once the plants have grown.
 I always hesitate a little at the start of the season when I do this, as I worry about over-filling the garden and choking out my plants, but honestly, this has not happened.
 Filling up a garden means that the soil isn’t exposed, plants don’t dry out and they maintain moisture and less weeds, resulting in happy and healthy vegetables.

 What I planted in my raised vegetable garden:

-I kept the plantings in my raised vegetable garden very simple.
-My goal here was to grow as much of our favourite vegetables as I could, so I filled the garden bed up with these things:
+I kept the plantings in my raised vegetable garden layout very simple.
+My goal here was to grow as much of our favourite vegetables as I could, so I filled the raised garden bed with these veggies:

 - 1 mound of Garlic Chives (from seedling)

 - 1 row of Yellow Onions (from bulbs)

 - 1 row of Beets (from seed)